 The building is designed to be harmonious with the architectural patterns and traditions of Sherborn and to create minimal impact to the community.
-It is sited well back from Route 16 and is oriented to reduce the visible mass and to minimize road noise for residents.
-The nearest abutting homes are 400'+ and 600'+ and across route 16.
+It is sited well back from Coolidge Street.
 Carefully sized gables, ventilation dormers, sheltering porches, and changes in plane and massing are designed to take a large building and give it a more intimate scale.
 A welcoming entrance porch in front, a generous community living room, and patio facing the wetlands will encourage a sense of community and provide a setting for gatherings, also allowing views to the wooded surroundings.